jdcox02/genomics-annotation-service/README.md

 - **Reliability & Scalability**: Built-in retry mechanisms in SQS and Lambda enhance system robustness.

 This project demonstrates an efficient, **cloud-based genomics annotation service**, leveraging AWS for optimal performance and cost-effectiveness.

-**Note:** This implementation does not include auto-scaling for the annotator or web application instances.